 Hopflower Oregano

-Hopflower Oregano is a perennial flower with trailing stems.
+Hopflower oregano is a perennial flower with trailing stems.
 The dangling chartreuse, hop-like bracts enclose tiny lavender flowers in the summer.
 Later the bracts dry to a soft brown color and rustle in the wind.

 It is very attractive when planted in a spot where it can drape over a wall or boulder.